Sinofairy/MyYoloV8/docs/en/yolov5/tutorials/model_ensembling.md

 ---
 comments: true
-description: Learn how to use YOLOv5 model ensembling during testing and inference to enhance mAP and Recall for more accurate predictions.
+description: Learn how to ensemble YOLOv5 models for improved mAP and Recall!
+Clone the repo, install requirements, and start testing and inference.
-keywords: YOLOv5, model ensembling, testing, inference, mAP, Recall, Ultralytics, object detection, PyTorch
+keywords: YOLOv5, object detection, ensemble learning, mAP, Recall
 ---

 📚 This guide explains how to use YOLOv5 🚀 **model ensembling** during testing and inference for improved mAP and Recall.